TrueSparrowSystems/sirji-demos/README.md

 Explore [this link](./1-generate-readme) to see how Sirji interprets folder file contents to generate README, then pushes it to git.

 ## Demo 2: Generate Models, Migrations, and Routes
-Visit [this link](./2-routes-and-models-from-specs) for a demo of Sirji downloading and understanding OpenAPI specs and DBML to generate model, migration, and route files for an express app.
+Explore [this link](./2-routes-and-models-from-specs) for a demo of Sirji downloading and understanding OpenAPI specs and DBML to generate model, migration, and route files for an express app.

 ## Demo 3: Stock Price Website
-Discover [this link](./3-stock-price-website) for a demo of Sirji creating a simple website to display user-entered stock prices.
+Explore [this link](./3-stock-price-website) for a demo of Sirji creating a simple website to display user-entered stock prices.